Covid-19, Coronavirus Preparedness And Containment

-The WHO is working closely with global experts, governments and partners to rapidly expand scientific knowledge on this new virus, to track the spread and virulence of the virus, and to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.
+The WHO is working closely with global experts, governments, and partners to rapidly expand scientific knowledge on this new virus, to track the spread and virulence of the virus, and to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.

 As we don’t know the outcome and duration of this crisis, companies should also prepare themselves and review their preparedness.

-First of all, there are the people that sit at the very core of a business, so planning for employees to be off work through illness or other reasons is an essential consideration when developing a response plan.
+First of all, there are the people that sit at the very core of a business, so planning for employees to be off work for illness or other reasons is an essential consideration when developing a response plan.

-- update your business impact analysis with a clear understanding of your key products and services, and the activities that underpin them,
+-Update your business impact analysis with a clear understanding of your key products and services and the activities that underpin them,

-- ensure business continuity plans are in place and up to date,
+-Ensure business continuity plans are in place and up to date,

-- undertake or update your supply chain assessment so that the business has a clear understanding of the supply chain and, where required, put contingency measures in place for key suppliers,
+-Undertake or update your supply chain assessment so that the business has a clear understanding of the supply chain and, where required, put contingency measures in place for key suppliers,

-- put crisis and pandemic response plans into action.
+-Put crisis and pandemic response plans into action.

 Containment of the virus, and getting through this crisis together, is today’s priority.
-Once this crisis is over, and as we always learn from bad experiences, we may see a drive towards better crisis preparedness and quality management.
+Once this crisis is over, and as we always learn from bad experiences, we may see a drive toward better crisis preparedness and quality management.
 It’s never too late to review your preparedness while you can!

 Photo Credit: Canva